christinevi/explore_dobot/README.md

 pip install cv2 and pySerial

-copy and paste my opencvmethods code into a new file in your virtual workspace and name the file opencvmethods.py
+copy and paste my opencvmethods code into a new file in your virtual workspace and name the file opencvmethods.py if you want to use my finalprojectopencv file